MabelOlivia/Devops-Cloud-Engineering/MEAN_STACK/Implementing_Mean_Stack.md

 <img width="913" alt="image" src="https://github.com/MabelOlivia/Devops-Cloud-Engineering/assets/70368706/86a2e06c-54a8-432d-9406-af9e391f8184">

-The server is now up and running, Connection to it is via port 3300.
-A separate Putty or SSH console to test what curl command returns locally can be launched.
+Great news! 😊😊 Our server is now operational and can be accessed via port 3300.

-The Book Register web application can now be accessed from the internet with a browser using the Public IP address or Public DNS name.
+Furthermore, the Book Register web application is now accessible from the internet.
+Users can visit it using either the Public IP address or the Public DNS name in their browser.
+This opens up your application to a wider audience and enhances its usability.